 This photography coaching program is for you if:

 -You are ready for a fun, exciting photography challenge and want to take better pictures.

 -You’d like to shoot a project under the eyes of a professional photographer

 -You’re ready to be challenged about how you think as a photography and why you shoot the things that you do

 -Would love to have the insight of a seasoned, award-winning professional photographer and photo editor and would benefit from structure to help you learn photography and get to the next level.

 Not only will we be talking about your photos, you will have assignments to look at images of pro photographers and we will break down those photos and discuss why they work or don’t.
 My homework will be looking at some of your shoots between sessions and have constructive ideas ready for you.
 I will show you full shoots that I do, warts and all, so you can see my thought process.

 Once you are comfortable using your camera this mentoring is about creativity, thinking, shooting with intention and helping you determine where to go next.
 We will talk about seeing and shooting light, angles and advanced composition.
 But most all, I’ll share the fun and passion that keeps me shooting after 35 years in the field.

-The price for the three month mentoring is $489, which includes six sessions that last up to two hours, plus email consultation between sessions.
+The price for the three month mentoring is $489, which includes five sessions that last up to two hours, plus email consultation between sessions.
 Like all my programs, if you aren’t satisfied, I’ll give you a full refund.